God promises to come to our aid during distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 An imperfect analogy illustrates this facet of God’s love.

 A judge sentences a defiant felon to life in prison.
-Then the judge steps down from the bench to personally serve the required jail time as a voluntary substitute, so the convict can avoid incarceration and live blissfully in the judge’s home.
+Then the judge steps down from the bench to serve the required jail time as a voluntary substitute, so the convict can avoid incarceration and live blissfully in the judge’s home.

 Most of us would gladly suffer to protect innocent children, particularly our own.
 But few of us would agree to be punished on behalf of guilty adults, especially if they disdained us.

-We would only make this sacrifice if we loved them to the same extent that God loves us.
+We would only make this sacrifice if we loved them to the same extent God loves us.

 Relationships